Cabri/webpack-emscripten/README.md

 Forked from the simpler [wasm-tool/emscripten](https://github.com/polx/webpack-emscripten) where an import could be on a simple C file.

-The objective fo the this two-phases loader is to separate C++ compilation and "linking to WebAssembly" and allow the JS to C++ connections permitted by [Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html).
+The objective fo the this two-phases loader is to separate C/C++ compilation and "linking to WebAssembly" and allow the JS to C++ connections permitted, e.g., by [Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html).
-It allows a flexible embedding of C++ classes and objects within JS code.
+It allows a flexible embedding of C/C++ classes and objects within JS code.

 ## Installation